dumlutimuralp/antrea-packet-walks/part_c/README.md

 - Second action is to set the reg0[0..15] to "0", meaning that this traffic has come to OVS from the tunnel interface

-- Third action is to set the NXM_NX_REG0[19] to "1" (0x1), meaning that the MAC addresses in this flow needs to rewritten (since this is a routed flow that came from another node)
+- Third action is to set the NXM_NX_REG0[19] to "1" (0x1), meaning that the MAC addresses in this flow needs to be rewritten (since this is a routed flow that came from another node)

 - Fourth action is to hand the flow over to the next table, which is Table 30 (resubmit(,30)).

+Notice that the current flow bypasses Spoofguard Table 10.

 ### 9.11.2 ConntrackTable Table #30